kitnato/neverquest/source/data/manual.md

 Ailments that are inflicted by you when attacking.

-#### Bleed
+#### Bleeding

-Certain successful attacks with a [piercing](#piercing-weapons) weapon can inflict bleeding on the monster, consisting of a proportional amount of damage inflicted regularly over a certain period of time.
+Certain attacks with a [piercing](#piercing-weapons) weapon can inflict bleeding on the monster, consisting of a proportional amount of damage inflicted regularly over a certain period of time.
 The extent of this is determined by the [bleed-rating](#bleed-rating).

 Requires the [anatomy](#anatomy) skill.

 #### Burning

 Inflicted by fire [elemental](#elemental-damage) damage.
-While burning, the monster cannot regenerate.
+While burning, the monster cannot [regenerate](#health-regeneration).

 #### Frozen